IFRS 17: the impact of the building blocks approach

 The risk margin represents the compensation required for non-hedgeable risks by a third party that would take over the insurance liabilities.
 However, in practice, this is calculated using the capital models of the insurer itself.
 Therefore, it seems likely that the risk margin and risk adjustment will align.
 Differences can be expected though.
 For example, SII allows insurers to include operational risk in the risk margin, while this is not allowed under IFRS 17.

-Life adequacy test
+Liability adequacy test

 Determining the impact of IFRS 17 is not straightforward: the current IFRS accounting standard leaves a lot of flexibility to determine the reserve value for insurance liabilities (one of the reasons for introducing IFRS 17).
 The reserve value reported under current IFRS is usually grandfathered from earlier accounting standards, such as Dutch GAAP.
 In general, these reserves can be defined as the present value of future benefits, where the technical interest rate and the assumptions for mortality are locked-in at pricing.